 Pipeline siting and safety regulation involves both the federal and state government.
 Current regulations allow the construction and operation of pipelines within specific and extensive regulation.
 Without regulatory change, the siting process is legally available to all applicants such as TransCanada.
 I understand your concern, but wish to assure you the SD PUC does not grant a permit to build and the federal government does not allow the operation of a pipeline unless the facility meets all siting and safety standards.
+The Commission strives to be "conscientious" in all decision making regardless of topic.
 You may be interested in South Dakota siting regulation found at SDCL 49-41B.
-"Need" is not an element in the standard of proof the Commission may consider.
-(SDCL 49-41B-22) The chapter requires detailed study and findings with regard to threats to the environment, health, safety and welfare of inhabitants.
-You may also be interested in the many hours of public input afforded interested individuals and the information available on our website produced through the discovery and hearing process.
+The chapter requires detailed study and findings with regard to threats to the environment, health, safety and welfare of inhabitants.
+"Need" is not, however an element of proof the commission may consider.
+(SDCL 49-41B-22) You may also be interested in the many hours of public input afforded interested individuals and the information available on our website produced through the discovery and hearing process.